-Description Use this option to list the predefined symbols.
+(Symbols defined in the source code are not listed.)
 When using this option, make sure to also use the same options as for the rest of your project.

 If a filename is specified, the compiler stores the output in that file.
 If a directory is specified, the compiler stores the output in that directory, in a file with the predef filename extension.